sushantamaha/noora_de/README.md

 -   **`postgres`**: This service runs a PostgreSQL 15 database.
 It uses a volume to persist data across container restarts.
 -   **`airflow`**: This service builds a custom Docker image using the provided `Dockerfile`.
 It runs the Airflow standalone command, which includes the webserver, scheduler, and worker.
 The local `dags`, `logs`, `plugins`, `data`, `scripts`, and `dbt_noora` directories are mounted into the container, allowing you to develop and test your DAGs locally.
 -   **`pgadmin`**: This service runs the pgAdmin 4 web interface, which can be used to connect to the `postgres` service and inspect the database.
--   **`jupyter`**: This service runs a Jupyter Notebook server, which can be used to visualize the transformed data.
-The `notebooks` directory is mounted into the container, so you can access the `data_visualization.ipynb` file.

 ## How to Stop